Certifiers Make Neural Networks Vulnerable to Availability Attacks: Experimental Evaluation

 \subsection{Discussion}

-Both the direct and indirect versions of our backdoor attacks achieve high success rates on MNIST classification, reducing the certified robustness on the backdoor distribution significantly while maintaining high accuracy and robustness on benign data to remain undetected.
+Both the direct and indirect versions of our availability attacks achieve high success rates on MNIST classification, increasing the abstain rate on data with a trigger significantly while maintaining high accuracy and low abstain rate on benign data to remain undetected.
 This is mostly true independent of the training method used by the victim for the indirect attack.

-The only exceptions are large $\epsilon$-values with CROWN-IBP training, where the robustness increases again on the backdoor data.
-We conjecture that this effect is likely caused by the high emphasis the training on certification bounds puts on robust predictions at the cost of accuracy.
+The only exceptions are large $\epsilon$-values with CROWN-IBP training, where the abstain rate decreases again.
+We conjecture that this effect is likely caused by the high emphasis the training on worst-case bounds puts on robust predictions at the cost of accuracy.
 The robustness loss directly optimizes for a large margin between the bounds of the predicted class and the rest.
-In the absence of meaningful class labels, this can lead to a decision surface which predicts arbitrary labels with high robustness ``no matter what'', and therefore ignores the uncertainty introduced by the random labels.
+In the absence of meaningful class labels, this can lead to a decision surface that predicts arbitrary labels with high robustness ``no matter what'', and therefore ignores the uncertainty introduced by random labels.

 The high effectiveness and sneakiness of our attacks also extend to more complex CNNs, larger models, and a more challenging classification task.
-Using a different certifier, DeepPoly, shows the same results.
-Finally, the results also hold when we add the additional high-accuracy constraint on the backdoor distribution.
+Using DeepPoly instead of auto LiRPA shows the same results, demonstrating that our attacks transfer well to other linear certifiers.
+We leave the analysis of our attacks on more precise certifiers for future work.
+Finally, the results also hold when we add the additional high-accuracy constraint on the trigger distribution.

-In general, the experimental evaluation of our attacks shows their wide applicability in different settings.
-It supports our hypothesis that the threats identified in \cref{sec:threat_model} are very real, with practical implications for robust machine learning systems.
+In general, the experimental evaluation of our attacks shows their broad applicability in different settings.
+It supports our hypothesis that the threats identified in \cref{sec:threat_model} are real, highlighting the need for consideration in the design and evaluation of future certifiers.